 Networked Cyber-Physical Systems

-Team: Tamás Keviczky, Manuel Mazo Jr., Peyman Mohajerin Esfahani, Sergio Pequito, Luca Laurenti
+Team: Tamás Keviczky, Manuel Mazo Jr., Peyman Mohajerin Esfahani, Luca Laurenti, Koty McAllister, Amin Sharifi Kolarijani, Mohammad Khosravi

 This is a new team at DCSC, whose research efforts are aimed at improving our understanding and control of cyber-physical systems composed of a large number of interconnected and embedded components.
 Such networks of systems contain a huge number of sensors and actuators that generate a tremendous amount of data to be processed in real-time in order to increase the autonomy of the participating entities, or accomplish a high level of automation.
 The scientific challenges currently pursued by the team are of multidisciplinary nature.